Falaq Naaz

-Falaq is also known for her roles in the television shows Mahakali — Anth Hi Aarambh Hai, Roop - Mard Ka Naya Swaroop, Vish Ya Amrit: Sitara, Ram Siya Ke Luv Kush and Pandya Store.
+Falaq is also known for her roles in Mahakali — Anth Hi Aarambh Hai, Roop - Mard Ka Naya Swaroop, Vish Ya Amrit: Sitara, Ram Siya Ke Luv Kush and Pandya Store.

 Early life

 Falaq was born on 2 December 1991 in Meerut and brought up in Mumbai.
 She is the elder sister of actors Shafaq Naaz and Sheezan Khan.

 Personal life

-In 2023, Falaq revealed that she has a close bond with rumoured boyfriend actor Avinash Sachdev, but did not confirm being romantically involved with him.
+In 2023, Falaq revealed that she has a close bond with rumoured boyfriend actor Avinash Sachdev but did not confirm being romantically involved with him.